Clip target drive to source evidence size

 To avoid it, you can limit your SATA target drive's capacity using Host Protected Area (HPA) or Accessible Max Address (AMA).
 It will make the sectors beyond this limit inaccessible to the hashing tools or the end user.
 In TaskForce, it only takes one quick adjustment to the imaging settings:

-You can now proceed with the Imaging process by clicking Start button.
+You can now proceed with the imaging process by clicking the Start button.

 The target disk's port in Devices menu now contains an HPA/AMA indicator, thus informing you that HPA/AMA has been enabled on this drive.

 There will also be a report created in the case management system, which indicates the old (native) and the new (as set by HPA/AMA) max address.

 Now you can calculate hash on both drives to make sure the hash values are identical.